 Dance Figures

 Becket formation A longways set, but instead of partners standing opposite each other they stand side by side with the lady on her partners right facing across the set to another couple.
 The progression is up one side of the set, across the end, and back down the other side.
+In some of these dances a couple who have reached the top or bottom of the set have to 'wait out' for a while before they come back in, in other dances, there is very little waiting time - so keep awake!

 Circle A ring of couples facing inwards, each lady on her man's right, as usual.
-It can be a small circle of two or three couples or a large circle of 50 or more couples all round the outside of a large dance hall.
+It can be a small circle of two or three couples or a large circle of 50 or more couples round the outside of a large dance hall.

 Longways Set A line of dancers, with partners facing across the set taking hands four from the top forming rings of four, first couples are No.1 and second couples No.2 (1's moving down the set (away from the music) and 2's up, until you reach the end and have nobody to dance with (you are then a neutral couple), though in some dances they have to be awake to join in some bits even though they are neutral.
 Wait out one turn of the dance and come back in, if you are at the bottom you come back in as 2's and at the top as 1's.
 Some dances have the first couples swap sides, this is known as an improper set (in American dancing a contra formation), remembering to swap sides again when you get to the end and change numbers.